A blockchain is often seen as just another . Is it true? What are the differences between the two and which one is better?

 3. Immutability and Data Handling

-In the traditional , the data are stored rather easily and quickly.
+In the traditional database, the data are stored rather easily and quickly.
 The system uses the Create, Read, Update, and Delete (CRUD) system in order to ensure that the application works smoothly.
 This also means that the data can be easily replaced, modified, and erased.

 On the other hand, once data is stored in a blockchain, it becomes immutable.
 That means the data cannot be modified or removed in any way, so it is free from manipulation and corruption.
-Since traditional s don't exhibit immutability, it is considered more prone to being manipulated by the administrator or hackers.
+Since traditional databases don't exhibit immutability, it is considered more prone to being manipulated by the administrator or hackers.

 In this case, blockchain has higher transparency compared to s, hence it's considered more reliable and secure.
 All data and transaction records written on the blockchain are open to the public, so anyone can access them from their own devices.
 Such transparency can boost the public's trust in the network.